 Saule Suleimenova (b.
 1970) is an artist working in a variety of mediums from paintings and graphics to public art.
-In 1996 Suleimenova graduated from Kazakh Leading Academy of Architecture and Civil Engineering with a degree in architectural design.
-In her work, Suleimenova explores the construct of collective memory, researches archives and photographs as well as semiotics of contemporary cities and history of Qazaqstan.
-Her most recent series titled Cellophane Paintings is made out of used plastic bags and consists of motifs from socio-political (Arsharshalyk, Karlags, human rights, Uighur genocide) to highly personal (family members, flowers, cityscape).
+In 1996 Suleimenova graduated from the Kazakh Leading Academy of Architecture and Civil Engineering with a degree in architectural design.
+In her work, Suleimenova explores the construct of collective memory, and researches archives and photographs as well as the semiotics of contemporary cities and the history of Qazaqstan.
+Her most recent series titled Cellophane Paintings are made out of used plastic bags and consists of motifs from socio-political (Arsharshalyk, Karlags, human rights, Uighur genocide) to highly personal (family members, flowers, cityscape).

 She is a laureate of Zhiger, Shabyt, and Tengri Umai prizes.
 In 2015 her Cellophane Paintings series was featured in the parallel program of the 56th Venice Biennale within a project Why Self, in 2013 in the 5th Moscow Biennale of Contemporary Art within the exhibition Migrants as well as a current solo exhibition at Andakulova Gallery in Dubai.
 Sulieminova lives and works in Almaty, Qazaqstan.